What is Hydrocele?

 Surgical drainage of the fluid inside the sac is done by the means of Hydrocelectomy.
 The surgery is done under spinal or local anesthesia.
 A small incision of approx. 1-2 cm is made in the groin region or on the scrotum and the fluid is drained from around the testis.
 If there is a communication to the canal between the abdominal cavity and the scrotum, then it is sealed.
 The wound is closed with surgical sutures.

 Some patients will go home with a small drain coming out of the surgical site to help remove any fluids from the tissue.
 The doctor usually will remove it in a day or two.
-Apart from this, the patient is advised to rest for a week, avoid heavy strenuous activity, keep the wound area clean and dry at all times, regular follow-ups, and recovery medicines as prescribed by the treating doctor.
+Apart from this, the patient is advised to rest for a week, avoid heavy strenuous activity, keep the wound area clean and dry at all times, attend all regular follow-ups, and take recovery medicines as prescribed by the treating doctor.